-This article is more than five years old and was last updated in October 2020.
+This page is more than five years old and was last updated in October 2020.

 The wait is over, finally fans of the paranormal get to see Ashley Thorpe's supernatural masterpiece.
 'Borley Rectory', which tells the story of England's most famous paranormal case of all time, is now available to watch at home on Blu-ray.